 - digoxin, used to treat heart failure

-- certain hepatitis C antiviral agents, such as elbasvir or grazoprevir
+- certain hepatitis C antiviral agents (e.g. elbasvir or grazoprevir)

 - daptomycin, a drug used to treat complicated skin and skin structure infections and bacteraemia.

-These medicines may be affected by SIMVAR, may affect how well it works, or may increase the risk of side effects with SIMVAR.
-You may need different amounts of your medicine, or you may need to take different medicines.
+These medicines may be affected by this medicine or may affect how well it works, or may increase the risk of side effects with this medicine.
+You may need different amounts of your medicines, or you may need to take different medicines.

-You should also tell any doctor who is prescribing a new medication for you that you are taking SIMVAR.
+You should also tell any doctor who is prescribing a new medication for you that you are taking this medicine.

 How much to take

-Take SIMVAR only when prescribed by your doctor.
+Take this medicine only when prescribed by your doctor.

-Because of the increased risk of muscle problems, the 80 mg dose is only for patients at high risk of heart disease problems who have not reached their cholesterol goal on lower doses.
+Because of the increased risk of muscle problems, the 80 mg dose should only be used in patients at a high risk of heart problems who have not reached their cholesterol goal on lower doses.

-For children (10-17 years old), the recommended usual starting dose is 10 mg a day in the evening.
-The maximum recommended dose is 40 mg a day.
+For children (10-17 years old), the maximum recommended dose is 40 mg a day.

 When to take it

-Take SIMVAR once a day in the evening.
+Take this medicine at the same time each day, preferably in the evening.
 The liver produces its greatest amount of cholesterol when the body is at rest and when there is no dietary intake.
-For most people this is at night when asleep.
-Therefore, SIMVAR is more effective when taken in the evening.
-A good time would be after your evening meal.
-However, it does not matter whether you take it before or after food.
+For most people, this is at night when asleep.
+Therefore, this medicine is more effective when taken in the evening, such as after your evening meal, however it can be taken without food.

-SIMVAR helps lower your cholesterol.
-It does not cure your condition.
-Therefore, you must continue to take it as directed by your doctor if you expect to lower your cholesterol and keep it down.
-You may have to take cholesterol-lowering medicine for the rest of your life.
-If you stop taking SIMVAR, your cholesterol levels may rise again.
+Simvastatin helps to lower your cholesterol, but it does not cure your condition.
+It is important to keep taking your medicine even if you feel well.
+You may have to take cholesterol-lowering medicines for the rest of your life.
+If you stop taking this medicine, your cholesterol levels may rise again.